Bo was standing with his little sister in a graveyard.

 He made food for his parents and sister, who were about to wake up.
 He became quite the cook after cooking for himself and his family for more than a year.

 Bo dropped his smile.
 Their life was hard, and it was putting a strain on his mental state.
-He was trying hard, but whenever his mother didn't even look at him, it struck a nerve.
+He was trying hard, but each morning his mother didn't even look at him.
+It struck a nerve.
 A tear ran down his face.

 "Bo!" he heard a shout.
 He wiped the tear away quickly and put on a smile.
 "What did you make for me today?"
 Abi shouted again.